0ladayo/strava-data-pipeline/README.md

 All the necessary cloud infrastructure for this project is managed as code using Terraform.
 The Terraform files are located in the `terraform/` directory.

--   **`main.tf`**: This file contains the core infrastructure definitions, including the GCP services like Cloud Functions, Pub/Sub, BigQuery, and Cloud Storage buckets.
+-   **`main.tf`**: This file contains the core infrastructure definitions, including the GCP services like Cloud Build Triggers, Pub/Sub, BigQuery, and Cloud Storage buckets.
 -   **`variables.tf`**: This file defines the variables used in the Terraform configuration, such as the GCP project ID and region.
 -   **`backend.tf`**: This file configures the Terraform backend, which is where Terraform stores its state.
 It is configured to use a Google Cloud Storage bucket for remote state storage.